 We’ve all seen them—weathered and worn out canoes stored on the side of someone’s house or in their yard on the ground.
 They’re a reminder that properly storing your canoe is vital to keeping it in good, sound operating condition.

 Simply cramming your canoe into your garage, or worse leaving it outside on the ground, will prematurely age your canoe.
 And improper storage may even make your canoe unusable.

 So, what is the right way to store a canoe?
 Canoes should be stored upside down, supported by the gunwales, and in a cool dry place.
-There are many different methods to accomplish this, but each option has the same goals: keep the canoe off the ground, out of direct sunlight, and away from moisture.
-Also, store your canoe in a secure location to minimize the risk of theft.
+There are many different ways to store canoes, but each one has the same goals: keep the canoe off the ground, out of direct sunlight, and away from moisture.
+Also, store your canoe securely to prevent theft.